gleb-skobinsky/studchat/README.md

 2. To run on Android: `./gradlew installDebug`
 3. To run in browser: `./gradlew jsBrowserRun`
 4. To run as a desktop app: `./gradlew run`
+5. To run in iOS emulator: `./gradlew iosDeployIPhone13Debug`

 ### iOS andMacOS will be coming soon